SSU Science Symposium

 Proudly presented by

 School of Science and Technology

 Thursday, May 7, 2015

-The School of Science and Technology is hosting the SSU Science Symposium on May 7, 2013 at the Green Music Center.
-The symposium features talks by Science 121 students, a poster session showcasing the scholarship and achievements of students in the School of Science and Technology as well as collaborations across disciplines and with community partners as part of the WATERS Collaborative, a reception with buffet and a keynote talk by scientist and author Ransom Stephens.
+The School of Science & Technology and the WATERS Collaborative are co-hosting the 3rd Annual SSU Science Symposium on May 7, 2015 at the SSU Student Center.
+The symposium features talks by students in the Science Freshmen Year Experience, and showcases the scholarship and achievements of students in the School of Science & Technology and students undertaking watershed research as part of the WATERS Collaborative.
+The Symposium includes refreshments and is open to ALL SSU students, faculty, staff, and members of the public.

 Directions and Parking

-Directions to Sonoma State University Campus: From the SSU Maps page, please locate the north entrance of campus.
+Directions to Sonoma State University Campus: From the SSU Maps page, locate the south entrance of campus.

 Direction to the SSU Student Center: Select Student Center in "Go to location".

 Parking: Parking permits are required on the day of the event and can be purchased at any of the parking kiosks on campus.
 Parking for the day is $5 general parking, $8 in parking lot D adjacent to the Student Center.